janzengo/e-halal/README.md

 - **Secure Data Handling**: Form validation, session management, and encryption features.
 - **Rapid Development**: Easily tailored to meet specific voting system requirements.
 - **Scalable & Maintainable**: Can be adapted to future needs with ease.
-- **Cost-effective**: Ideal for local deployments, such as within a school's intranet.
+- **Cost-effective**: Ideal for local deployments, such as within a school's local server.

 ## **Features of E-Halal BTECHenyo Voting System**
 The E-Halal BTECHenyo web-based voting system comes with a range of features to ensure a smooth voting experience: